 What is the Divine Masculine and Divine Feminine principle?

 The first key to applying the divine masculine and divine feminine principle is to recognize it is only related to male and female via metaphor and analogy.
-Male and female are the representations of the principle on the physical plane.
+Male and female are the representations of an abstract principle on the physical plane.